FrancisBanville/ms_interpreting_probabilities/README.md

 focal point of the modeling process.

 Local and metawebs exhibit distinct relationships with spatial and temporal scales.
-On one hand, metawebs of probabilistic interactions, being independent of any local context, feature regional interactions that do not scale with space and time.
-This is because regional interactions depend solely on the biological capacity of two taxa to interact, regardless of their co-occurrence and specific environmental conditions.
+On one hand, metawebs of probabilistic interactions, representing biological feasibility, feature regional interactions that do not scale with space and time.
+This is because regional interactions depend solely on the biological capacity of two taxa to interact, regardless of their co-occurrence and local environmental conditions.
 However, probabilities of potential interactions may change (tending to become more definitive) upon updating previous estimates with increased sampling effort, even though they do not vary in a specific direction with the spatial and temporal extent (boundaries) of the network.
 The probability of two taxa potentially interacting should theoretically be the same in all metawebs in which they are present, provided that the data and methods used for estimation are consistent.
-For exemple, if a smaller metaweb $M_1$ is derived from a larger metaweb $M_0$ by selecting the subset of taxa present in the region described by $M_1$ and retaining all their interactions, their probabilities of interaction should be identical regardless of scale, i.e.
-$P(M_{1, i \rightarrow j}) = P(M_{0, i \rightarrow j})$.
+For exemple, if a smaller metaweb $M_1$ is derived from a larger metaweb $M_0$ by selecting the subset of taxa present in the region described by $M_1$ and retaining all their interactions, their probabilities of interaction should be identical regardless of scale, i.e. $P(M_{1, i \rightarrow j}) = P(M_{0, i \rightarrow j})$.
 With a larger or equal number of taxa in $M_0$ as compared to $M_1$, the total number of interactions is expected to be higher or at least equal in the larger web, even though pairwise probabilities remain identical.

 On the other hand, local interactions scale both spatially and temporally, given that they have more opportunities to be realized and observed in larger areas